Mazamazine/pathological/ReadMe.txt

 - Undo/Redo in editor
 - Add a "test level" button in editor
 - Clean-up in backups
+- Have a Python 3+ version

 # TOFIX
 - Unlock done level even if no highscore has been recorded
 - Key translations for all keyboard layouts

+Tested with Ubuntu 14.04 / Python 2.7.6

 * ----------------------------------------------------------------- *